How much time does the program involve?

 Yes.
 Technology plays an important part in the MMNP program.
 We disseminate course materials using Google Drive and communicate frequently via e-mail.
 Students print course materials for every class.
 Our leadership team is available to help with tutoring and support.

 For whom is the program not a good fit?

 If you’re looking for skills for employment as a naturalist, you need a college/university degree.
 We ask graduates to fulfill their volunteering commitment in a setting outside their place of employment.
 Given our mission to train volunteers who will share their skills with others, if you know you will never be comfortable volunteering in that way, this course is not for you.
-If you already have extensive training and skills, you will be bored taking this course.
+If you already have extensive training and skills, you may find the material too elementary.

 Do you accept auditors?

 No. Space is limited and demand is high.
 MMNP accepts only individuals who can make a full commitment to the course.

 What happens if I can’t attend all of the classes?